About The Nite Show

 After nearly 150 new shows aired in Bangor and Augusta over more than five years, The Nite Show signed off in 2002.
 Now, The Nite Show is back with new ideas, new techniques, and a renewed desire to make people laugh.

 Host Dan Cashman is joined by announcer Joe Kennedy, known to sports fans as the voice of the University of Maine Black Bear hockey team.
-The show will also feature a fresh new house band, the Jump City Jazz Band.
-Jump City Jazz Band is made up of some of Bangor’s most well-known jazz musicians - Mike Borja (drums), Brian Catell (piano), Bob Roman (bass), and Brian Nadeau (trumpet).
+The show includes an all-star house band led by trumpteer Brian Nadeau.
+Brian Nadeau & The Nite Show Band is made up of some of Bangor’s most well-known jazz musicians - Nadeau, Mike Borja (drums), Bob Roman (bass), David Clarke (guitar) and Lincoln Blake (keyboard).

 Dan Cashman (host)